United States citizen, born 5/22/55

 "How to Squander Your Endowment," with Zhenjiang Qin

-"Outsourcing Bank Loan Screening: the Economics of Third-party Loan Guarantees," with Susan Chenyu Shan and Dragon Yongjun Tang
+"Outsourcing Bank Loan Evaluation: The Economics of Third-party Loan Guarantees," with Susan Chenyu Shan and Dragon Yongjun Tang

 "Tobin's Q Does not Measure Performance: Theory, Empirics, and Alternative Measures," with Mitch Waretchka